regnarg/bc/text/changedet.md

 Being non-reusable, file handles seem like a good candidate for persistent inode identifiers.
 However, there is a different problem.
-The NFS specification does not guarantee that the same handle for a given inode every time. \cite[p.
+The NFS specification does not guarantee that the same handle is returned for a given inode every time. \cite[p.
 21]{nfs-rfc}
 I.e., it is possible for multiple different handles to refer to the same inode, which prevents us from simply comparing handles as strings or using them as lookup keys in internal databases.
+Most common file systems (including ext4 and btrfs) have stable file handles.
+However, just for the fun of it, we will show a solution for the general case.

-#### The Best of Both Worlds
+#### The best of both worlds

 We propose a reliable inode identification scheme that combines the strengths of both inode numbers (stability) and file handles (non-reusability).
 It works